Computing the Geometric Intersection Number of Curves: Computing intersection numbers: the general case

-The geometric intersection number of non-primitive curves is related to the geometric intersection number of their primitive roots.
-The next result is rather intuitive, see Figure~\ref{fig:non-primitive}, and is part of the folklore although we could only find references in some relatively recent papers. \begin{prop}[\cite{gs-mcmcr-97,gkz-amnip-05}] Let $c$ and $d$ be primitive curves and let $p,q$ be integers.
+We now have all the ingredients to complete the proof of Theorem~\ref{th:main-result}.
+We essentially need to extend Lemma~ \ref{cor:primitive-main-result} to non-primitive curves and to handle the case of curves on surfaces of non-negative Euler characteristic.
+The geometric intersection number of non-primitive curves is related to the geometric intersection number of their primitive roots by simple formulas.
+The next result is rather intuitive, see Figures~\ref{fig:non-primitive} and~\ref{fig:non-primitive-non-orient}, and is part of the folklore although we could only find references in some relatively recent papers. \begin{prop}[\cite{gs-mcmcr-97,gkz-amnip-05}] Let $c$ and $d$ be primitive curves such that $c$ is not homotopic to $d$ or its inverse and let $p,q$ be positive integers.
 Then,